VladimirMakeev/D2ModdingToolset/luaApi.md

 unit.baseImpl
 -- Returns unit's leveled (generated) implementation.
--- Leveled implementation is unit's current implementation without modifiers, -- or base implementation plus dynamic upgrades according to unit's level. unit.leveledImpl
+-- Leveled implementation is unit's current implementation without modifiers, -- or base implementation plus upgrades from GDynUpgr.dbf according to unit's level.
+-- This does not include leader upgrades from GleaUpg.dbf, because the upgrades are modifiers. unit.leveledImpl
 ```
 ##### id